CZ-NIC/knot/doc/reference.rst

 -----------------

 An extra delay added for each key rollover step.
-This value should be high enough to cover propagation of data from the master server to all slaves.
+This value should be high enough to cover propagation of data from the primary server to all secondary servers.

 ..
 NOTE::
    Has infuence over ZSK key lifetime.